Grooming Your Pet at Home

 BATHS: CATS

-While cats clean themselves and don’t typically need or enjoy baths, there may be times when a bath is necessary.
-If possible, only clean the affected area.
-If your cat has come into contact with something toxic, skip the bath, and get them to the vet.
+While cats clean themselves and don’t typically need or enjoy baths, there might be times when a bath is necessary.
+If possible, clean only the affected area.
+If your cat encounters something toxic, skip the bath and take them to the vet.

 • Wash and rinse only the affected area if possible and then towel-dry.